 Proactive Measures to Reduce the Potential for Harm

 Controlled interruption is one of the measures ICANN org and contracted parties have implemented with the intent to reduce the potential for harm.
 The goal of controlled interruption is to alert systems that might experience harm from name collisions in the future, in the hopes that administrators will discover the problem and implement changes in configuration and/or behavior that reduce or eliminate the likelihood of future harm.
 However, the very disruptions that make this alerting effective often cause harm themselves.
 The justification for this is that the near-term harm is inflicted with good intentions by a knowledgeable entity, the mechanism is contained within a finite period of time (90 days from delegation), and it does not involve the exchange of any application-layer data.
 In contrast, longer-term harm might be caused either accidentally by an unknown party or maliciously by a knowledgeable entity, the timing is completely unknown, and application-layer data might be exchanged.
-Thus, controlled interruption is analogous to getting a vaccination that possibly causes immediate, short-term illness to prevent a possible worse illness in the future.
+Thus, controlled interruption potentially causes immediate, short-term difficulties with the intent of preventing greater harm in the future.

 The Root Cause Analysis shares data related to the questions of the near-term harm associated with controlled interruption (the only harm that we know about thus far) and the possible longer-term harm.
 In the Root Cause Analysis, survey data shows that 70% of respondents that used private namespace experienced problems related to controlled interruption.
 Of the reports submitted to ICANN org via their name collisions form, half suggested that the impact felt by controlled interruption was either significant or severe.
 However, the Root Cause Analysis document also shows that new mappings (i.e., to non-controlled interruption IP addresses) were introduced for names within 20% of domains and 28% of TLDs that were observed to have experienced name collisions, all within 18 months of delegation.
 While this alone does not imply a long-term name collision, it does indicate that there is potential.